 - 1 tbsp lime juice

-- On a plate, mix the flour with the salt and pepper.
+- In a baking pan or on a platter, mix together the flour with the salt and pepper.